Autumn chills – and why they make our teeth hurt

 Mind the gap

 A particularly problematic area at this time of year is large gaps that have been caused by missing teeth.
 A missing tooth can leave the inside edges of the teeth around it exposed to low temperatures.
 In addition, large metal fillings can become very cold and affect the surrounding tooth in a similar way.
 There are many options for replacing missing teeth, with dental implants often proving to be an effective and reliable solution.

 If in doubt, check them out

 Any discomfort or pain in your teeth when going outside in cold weather is a sign that your teeth and gums may be in need of attention and it is advisable to contact your dentist to book a check-up.
 Even if you are prone to sensitive teeth, do not assume that it is simply the cold and nothing more.
 A proactive approach is by far the best way to make sure that you keep your teeth and smile in the best possible condition and avoid future problems.

 To get professional advice from the team here at Wickersley Dental & Implant Practice, book an appointment now or enquire about becoming a member of our practice here in Rotherham, call us on 01709 543033 or click here to book an appointment online.

-Posted by Wickersley Dental Practice on 27th September 2017, under Dental Health Tips
+Posted by popcreative on 27th September 2017, under Dental Health Tips